309thEDDGE/weave/CONTRIBUTING.md

 ```

 ### Comments
-<p>In our coding practice, comments serve the purpose of clarifying non-obvious elements or providing explanations where needed.
+<p>In coding practice, comments serve the purpose of clarifying non-obvious elements or providing explanations where needed.
 We aim for succinct descriptions, avoiding excessive jargon, and keeping the format consistent: comments start at the same indentation as the corresponding code, followed by a space, and the sentence begins with a capital letter.
 This approach ensures clarity and readability while enhancing our code's comprehensibility.</p>

 <p>See PEP-8 <a href="https://peps.python.org/pep-0008/#comments">Comments</a> guide.